mrmilu/react.base/docs/error_boundary.md

 ## Error boundaries

-To avoid that ui errors breaking the app and make it unusable we are going to implement error boundaries at page level.
+To avoid that ui errors breaking the app and make it unusable we are going to implement error boundaries at page level (in our routes object).
 This way we can guarantee if a page breaks the user can still navigate it's way out and the application maintains interactive.

 [Error boundaries](https://reactjs.org/docs/error-boundaries.html) is a technique introduced in React 16.